calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

     * Across a large geographic area
 * The presence of a rule (hopefully) creates a better outcome (than no rule)
 * As an individual you may not be aware of all possible situations and their knock-on effects.
+    * You can't do this deep thinking in the spur of the moment
+    * You can't have the understanding or perspective of all stakeholders at all times

 Formal Communication